Semiparametric Bayesian Difference-in-Differences: Theory for Doubly Robust Bayesian Method

+where the simplification occurs because the term $(D_i/\bar\pi_0)(m_0(1,X_i)-m_{\eta}(1,X_i))$ cancels out in the difference.
 The resulting simplification of the bias term aligns with our simulation results, which show that standard Gaussian process priors also provide accurate coverage for the ATT in many cases. \end{remark}

 The next result is an immediate implication of Theorem \ref{thm:BvM}.
-Specifically, it provides a Bernstein-von Mises Theorem for Bayesian procedures that do not rely on posterior correction.
-This can be achieved if the bias term is asymptotically negligible uniformly over the class of hyperparameters, which requires more restrictive smoothness conditions on the conditional mean function $m_0$. \begin{corollary} Let Assumptions \ref{Ass:unconfounded}, \ref{Assump:NonDRSE}(i), \ref{Assump:Rate}, \ref{Assump:Donsker}, and \ref{Assump:Prior} hold.
+Specifically, it provides a BvM Theorem for Bayesian procedures that do not rely on posterior correction.
+This can be achieved if the bias term is asymptotically negligible uniformly over the underlying functional class, which requires more restrictive smoothness conditions on the conditional mean function $m_0$. \begin{corollary} Let Assumptions \ref{Ass:unconfounded}, \ref{Assump:NonDRSE}(i), \ref{Assump:Rate}, \ref{Assump:Donsker}, and \ref{Assump:Prior} hold.
 Consider the propensity score adjusted prior \eqref{prior:ps} on $\eta^m$ and an independent Dirichlet process prior on $F$.
 If, in addition, $ b_{0,\eta}=o_{P_0}(n^{-1/2})$ uniformly for $\eta\in\mathcal{H}_n$, then we have

-\end{corollary} While Corollary \ref{cor:BvM:single} allows for arbitrarily low regularity of propensity scores, it requires the conditional mean function to be sufficiently smooth; specifically, the smoothness of $m$ must be greater than or equal to $\dim(X_i)/2$ (also referred to as the Donsker property).
+\end{corollary} While Corollary \ref{cor:BvM:single} allows for arbitrarily low regularity of propensity scores, it requires the conditional mean function to be sufficiently smooth; specifically, the smoothness of $m$ must be greater than $\dim(X_i)/2$ (also referred to as the Donsker property).
 This condition is also called \textit{single robustness} by \cite{ray2020causal}, and indeed, this corollary extends their findings to the inference on the ATT.
 Also, as they point out, propensity score adjusted priors \eqref{prior:ps} relax the uniformity condition $\sup_{\eta\in\mathcal H_n}|\mathbb{G}_n\left[m_\eta-m_0\right]|=o_{P_0}(1)$ used in Theorem \ref{BvM:thm:standard} under standard Gaussian process priors.